caseyrfsmith/walkthrough-kit/README.md

   - Fern
   - Mintlify
   - Generic React apps
-- Add actual walkthroughs to the docs for this project
 - CLI validate command (Optional)
     - Validate JSON structure
     - Check for errors/warnings